raghav4/concerto-ui/README.md

 npm i -g lerna
 ```

-Install all of the project's dependencies
+Install all of the project's dependencies and build each of the components

 ```
 lerna bootstrap
+npm run build
 ```

 Run the demo app and experiment with the form generator

 ```
-cd packages/concerto-ui-demo
-npm run start
+npm run demo:react
 ```

 ## License <a name="license"></a>